RA341/nog/readme.md

 ## Contributing

 Found a bug?
 Want to make NOG even more unnecessarily complex?
 PRs welcome!

-Just remember: We're not trying to replace Make, Ninja, Bazel, or any other perfectly good build system.
-We're here to have fun and maybe learn something along the way.

 ## 📄 License

 This project is licensed under the [GPLv3](LICENSE)